Do you have a family Bible that has helped you discover more about your family history?

 From the information I have now, I am able to deduce at least part of the story of the Bible and that of my great-grandmother.

 The ship “Cardigan Castle” sailed from Plymouth on 1 June 1883, arriving in Sydney on 20 August 1883.
-Flora’s parents, Levi (also known as James) and Julia Balchin, 29 and 24 years old respectively, and their three children (Alice, Julia and Alfred) were among the 384 government immigrants on board.
+Flora’s parents, Levi and Julia Balchin, 29 and 24 years old respectively, and their three children Alice (5), Julia (4) and Alfred (1), were among the 384 government immigrants on board.

 Given that the ship departed on 1 June 1883 and the inscription inside the front cover of the Bible is dated 28 May 1883, I believe the Bible was given to Mrs (Julia) Balchin as a parting gift when she left England for her new life in Australia.

-I’m yet to discover my great-grandmother’s connection with “Mrs Corry Smith”, the person who gave her the Bible.
+I’m yet to discover my great-grandmother Julia Balchin’s connection with “Mrs Corry Smith”, the person who gave her the Bible.
 Was Mrs Smith a relative?
 Was she a friend?

 I hope that one day I will find out.